gavargas22/ml_geologic_mapping/README.md

 This is a project that I started with my masters thesis.

-My ultimate goal would be that this repository become a library of M.L trained models for different regions in the United States that anyone can download, train and use to generate geologic maps.
+My ultimate goal would be that this repository beacme a library of M.L trained models for different regions in the United States that anyone can download, train and use to generate geologic maps.

 ## Initial Dataset